-The astronomy and cosmology underlying the design of this temple was extensively researched in the 1970s.
-An update of this research was recently presented by Eleanor Mannikka.
-Basically, it was found that the temple served as a practical observatory where the rising sun was aligned on the equinox and solstice days with the western entrance of the temple, and many sighting lines for seasonally observing the risings of the sun and the moon were identified, some of which are shown in Figure 3.
-Using a survey by Nafilyan and converting the figures to the Cambodian cubit or hat (0.43545 m), it was demonstrated that certain measurements of the temple record calendric and cosmological time cycles.
+The astronomy and cosmology underlying the design of the Angkor Wat temple was extensively researched in the 1970s and it is well summarized in the book by Eleanor Mannikka (1996).
+Basically, it was found that the temple served as a practical observatory where the rising sun was aligned on the equinox and solstice days with the western entrance of the temple, and many sighting lines for seasonally observing the risings of the sun and the moon were identified.